joebew42/joebew42.github.io/_posts/2020-06-24-moment-of-appreciation-retrospective.markdown

 So, yes, this retrospective is **"100% remote-friendly"**.
 It works really well on remote teams.

 [![The retrospective in action](/assets/trello-board-a-moment-of-appreciation-thumbnail.jpg)](/assets/trello-board-a-moment-of-appreciation-full.jpg)
 _This was one of the retrospective we experimented with this format.
 Trello did a good job.
-Click on the image to see the full size._
+Click on the image to access the full size._

 The picture shows an instant of the retrospective, and a brief description of all stages.
 Consider taking some time, open the image at its full size, and take a look at it.